Back

 Career Opportunities

 Graduates will be well-equipped for a wide range of professional roles in the dynamic computing and IT industry.
-The diverse skills acquired, spanning cyber security, data science, AI, web development, networking, and software engineering, prepare them for positions such as:
+The diverse skills acquired, spanning cyber security, data science, AI, web development, networking, and software engineering.

 This degree provides the foundation for a technical and development-focused career in various sectors, including finance, healthcare, entertainment, and technology.